agentforge/agentforge/agent_n/web/README.md

-# README
+# web-server

-This README would normally document whatever steps are necessary to get the application up and running.
+This is the web-server layer of the application that includes user processing and other web-server functionality.

-Things you may want to cover:
+Ruby on Rails:

 * Ruby version